...

 External Data Monetization

-A McKinsey study highlights the transformative impact of data monetization, citing a US national bank that developed a single data product supporting 60 business applications.
-This initiative not only eliminated $40 million in losses but also generated an additional $60 million in incremental revenue annually.
-This example underscores the significant financial benefits and operational efficiencies that can be realized through effective data monetization.
-Following are the six solid reasons why businesses should implement data monetization strategies:
+A McKinsey study highlights the powerful impact of data monetization.
+It mentions a U.S. bank that built one data product used across 60 business applications.
+This product helped eliminate $40 million in losses.
+It also generated $60 million in new revenue each year.
+This example shows how data monetization can drive major financial and operational gains.
+Here are six strong reasons why businesses should adopt a data monetization strategy:

 Transitioning to a Data-Driven Culture